metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 ************************************************************************
 Rational:
 ************************************************************************
 After processing of sequencing reads by a metagenomic pipeline, we expect amplicon sequences (OTUs or ASVs) to be assigned to the lowest possible taxonomic level (species).
-However, it is expected for different species to have more or less exactly the same sequence on the gene used as marker.
+However, it is expected that different species might have a close to exact same sequence on the gene used as marker.
 Thus, all species cannot be differentiated without ambiguities based on marker genes, and that even more on the short fragment amplified and sequenced in amplicon-based metagenomics.

-The classifiers integrated in RSP4ABM (original *RDP* [1]_, *RDP* integrated in *QIIME* [2]_ and *Decipher IDTAXA* [3]_) all have specific formatting requirements and the two last require an initial training.
+The classifiers integrated in RSP4ABM (original *RDP* [1]_, *RDP* integrated in *QIIME* [2]_ and, *Decipher IDTAXA* [3]_) all have specific formatting requirements and the two last require an initial training.

-Thus, to improve the taxonomic classification and to render to the end-user an information regarding the risk of confusion of certain taxa, the a dedicated workflow of the pipeline will fuse taxa represented by identical sequences.
-This workflow also adapts the format of the database to make it compatible with multiple classifiers and conduct the training required by some of them.
+Thus, to improve the taxonomic classification and to provide to the end-user an information regarding the risk of confusion of certain taxa, a dedicated workflow of the pipeline will fuse taxa represented by identical sequences.
+This workflow also adapts the format of the database to make it compatible with multiple classifiers and conducts the training required by some of them.

 ************************************************************************
 Working principle: